Digital Preservation Security Policies: Enforcing Trust as Policy-as-Code

 Resilience, Synchronization, and Future-Proofing

 Security extends beyond active workflows into the foundational infrastructure.
-A robust Long-Term Storage Architecture must incorporate immutable storage tiers, write-once-read-many (WORM) configurations, and geographically distributed replication.
-Multi-Repository Sync Strategies ensure that cryptographic manifests and audit logs are continuously reconciled across primary and secondary preservation nodes.
-Automated reconciliation scripts detect drift, quarantine divergent copies, and trigger secure re-synchronization without manual intervention.
+A robust storage tier must incorporate immutable object storage, write-once-read-many (WORM) configurations, and geographically distributed replication, as detailed in the best practices for cold storage tiering.
+Automated reconciliation scripts detect manifest drift, quarantine divergent copies, and trigger secure re-synchronization without manual intervention.

 Disaster recovery planning must be treated as a continuous security posture rather than a reactive measure.
-Disaster Recovery for Digital Archives requires air-gapped backups, cryptographically sealed recovery manifests, and automated failover orchestration.
-Furthermore, as computational threats evolve, institutions must proactively integrate Quantum-Resistant Cryptography for Archives into their long-term preservation roadmaps.
-Migrating to lattice-based or hash-based signature schemes ensures that today’s fixity validations remain cryptographically binding against future adversarial capabilities.
+Air-gapped backups, cryptographically sealed recovery manifests, and automated failover orchestration are baseline requirements.
+As computational threats evolve, institutions should proactively evaluate lattice-based or hash-based signature schemes so that today’s fixity validations remain cryptographically binding against future adversarial capabilities — a migration best sequenced now, while the audit trail linking legacy and post-quantum digests can still be established with full provenance.

 Conclusion